cshsu/cshsu.github.io/_pages/resume.md

 ## <span style="color:#bc412b;">Technical Interest Areas</span>

-* Beyond-CMOS electronic device modeling with ferroelectric materials for the applications in emerging non-volatile memories and low-power logic gates
+* Beyond-CMOS electronic device modeling with ferroelectric materials for the applications in emerging non-volatile memories and low-power logic devices
 * Device modeling and circuit analysis with SPICE
 * Device physics and numerical simulations